kehantan/labbook/docs/assays/plaque_results.rst

 #.
 You get individual plaques, no overlapping.
 Each plaque is surrounded by non infected cells.
 However, there are too many plaques, which can be difficult to count.
 #.
 You get individual plaques, no overlapping.
 Each plaque is surrounded by non infected cells and there are around 100 plaques in each well.
 This is the most ideal outcome we want, where there is plaque formation and there are not too many to a point that they are difficult to count.

-Pick wells that have countable plaques (whether a well is consider countable or uncountable is very subjective, choose whichever you are comfortable with.
-If you do different plates of plaque assay with the same virus sample I would generally suggest choose at least 3 wells from all the well plates).
+Pick wells that have countable plaques and count the plaques for the wells.
+Whether a well is consider countable or uncountable is very subjective, choose whichever you are comfortable with.
+If you do different plates of plaque assay with the same virus sample I would suggest choose at least 3 wells from all the well plates.
+You could choose more if desired.

 Calculations
 ------------